 Before The Beatles’ first UK hit, back in 1962, an 18-year-old English rhythm & blues guitarist joined one of the most dynamic – but, mostly, now forgotten – of all English blues-rock bands.
 They were the Pirates, the band of the great, late Johnny Kidd. (see previous post).

-Not just a giant of a man, but a giant of the electric guitar: Mick Green (left) with bassist Johnny Spence in the Pirates
+Not just a giant of a man, but a giant of the electric guitar: Mick Green (left) with bassist Johnny Spence in the Pirates |

-Wilco’s book.
-He talks of Green’s influence.
+Wilko’s book.
+He talks of Green’s influence. |

-I’d been reading Wilco’s book, ‘Looking Back At Me’, where he writes how he became obsessed by Mick Green’s guitar playing and once said to Green, “I think you’re the best guitarist in the world.”
+I’d been reading Wilko’s book, ‘Looking Back At Me’, where he writes how he became obsessed by Mick Green’s guitar playing and once said to Green, “I think you’re the best guitarist in the world.”

-When Wilco was an undergraduate at England’s Newcastle University in the 1960s, he says he spent much of his time seething with anger (about the public’s perception of England’s rock guitarists).
+When Wilko was an undergraduate at England’s Newcastle University in the 1960s, he says he spent much of his time seething with anger (about the public’s perception of England’s rock guitarists).
 Here’s a passage from his book (which I don’t, incidentally, agree with):

 “Because of these bleeding students going around talking about how great Eric Clapton was.
 And I’m going, ‘He’s crap, he’s crap, he’s crap!
 There’s this one man – Mick Green!’ and they’re going, ‘Oh, Peter Green?’
 (Founder of Fleetwood Mac – the 1960s blues band.)
 ‘NO, not Peter Green, MICK Green’.
 People didn’t realise and I had to evangelise”.